Microbiology of Lyme disease: Outer surface proteins

 OspC is a strong antigen; detection of its presence by the host organism stimulates an immune response.
-While each individual bacterial cell contains just one copy of the ospC gene, the gene sequence of ospC among different strains within each of the three major Lyme disease species is highly variable.
+While each individual bacterial cell contains just one copy of the ospC gene, the genetic sequence of ospC among different strains within each of the three major Lyme disease species is highly variable.
 OspC plays an essential role during the early stage of mammalian infection.
 In infected ticks feeding on a mammalian host, OspC may also be necessary to allow B. burgdorferi to invade and attach to the salivary gland after leaving the gut, although not all studies agree on such a role for the protein.
 OspC attaches to the tick salivary protein Salp15, which protects the spirochete from complement and impairs the function of dendritic cells.

 OspE and OspF were initially identified in B. burgdorferi strain N40.
 The ospE and ospF genes are structurally arranged in tandem as one transcriptional unit under the control of a common promoter.
 Individual strains of B. burgdorferi carry multiple related copies of the ospEF locus, which are now collectively referred to as Erp (OspE/F-like related protein) genes.
 In B. burgdoreri strains B31 and 297, most of the Erp loci occupy the same position on the multiple copies of the cp32 plasmid present in these strains.
 Each locus consists of one or two Erp genes.
 When two genes are present, they are transcribed as one operon, although in some cases, an internal promoter in the first gene may also transcribe the second gene.
 The presence of multiple Erp proteins was proposed to be important in allowing B. burgdorferi to evade killing by the alternative complement pathway of a broad range of potential animal hosts, as individual Erp proteins exhibited different binding patterns to the complement regulator factor H from different animals.
-However, the presence of factor H was recently demonstrated to not be necessary to enable B. burgdorferi to infect mice, suggesting the Erp proteins have an additional function.
+However, the presence of factor H was recently demonstrated to be not necessary to enable B. burgdorferi to infect mice, suggesting that the Erp proteins have an additional function.